 The big question now is what sort of style do I want this to be.
 Victorian gothic?
 Gingerbread cute?
 Vintage or modern?

-This dolls house is available from Amazon.
+This fantasy villa kit dolls house is available from Amazon.
 If you purchase from the link here I will get a small commission for sending a customer to Amazon.
+This is at no extra cost to yourself.
+Thank you.